open-austin/ballotapi/README.md

-    "election_id": 123,     //unique id for this Measure's Election (integer) "precincts": [...],     //list of Precinct ids that are (list of integers) "title": "...",         //title of the measure (e.g. "Mayor") (string) "info": "...",          //generic information about the measure (string) "voting_method": "...", //the type of measure (see Voting Method) "choices": [...],       //list of choices for the measure (list of Choice objects) }
+    "election_id": 123,     //unique id for this Measure's Election (integer) "precincts": [...],     //list of Precinct ids that are (list of integers) "title": "...",         //title of the measure (e.g. "Mayor") (string) "question": "...",      //question that the voter is asked to answer (string) "info": "...",          //generic information about the measure (string) "type": "...",          //the type of measure (see Measure Type) "voting_method": "...", //the method of voting (see Voting Method) "choices": [...],       //list of choices for the measure (list of Choice objects) }
 ```

+####<span id="measure-type">Measure Type</span>
+These are the types of measure (i.e. what kind of question is being asked).
+They will be one of the following strings:

+* "election" - voting is to elect a person or party
+* "measure" - voting is to decide on a specific initiative or policy

 ####<span id="voting-method">Voting Method</span>
 These are the voting methods for measures, which are the voting system used